8 Tax Tips for Gambling Winnings and Losses

 You Have to Report All Your Winnings

-Whether it's $5 or $5,000, from the track or from a gambling website, all gambling winnings must be reported on your tax return as "other income" on Schedule 1 (Form 1040).
+Whether it's $5 or $5,000, from the track, an office pool, a casino or a gambling website, all gambling winnings must be reported on your tax return as "other income" on Schedule 1 (Form 1040).
 If you win a non-cash prize, such as a car or a trip, report its fair market value as income.

 And, please, make sure you report all your gambling winnings.
 If you won $500, report $500.
 The IRS isn't hunting down small-time winners, but you still don't want to think of yourself as a tax cheat.

 Generally, you'll receive an IRS Form W-2G if your gambling winnings are at least $600 and the payout is at least 300 times the amount of your wager.
 The thresholds are $1,200 for bingo or slot machine winnings, $1,500 for keno winnings and $5,000 for poker tournament winnings (and the payout doesn't have to be 300 times the wager for these types of winnings).
 Your reportable winnings will be listed in Box 1 of the W-2G form.

 If a W-2G is required, the payer (sports betting parlor, casino, racetrack, lottery, etc.) will need to see two forms of identification.
 One of them must be a photo ID.
 You'll also have to provide your Social Security number or, if you have one, an individual taxpayer identification number.

 In some cases, you'll get the W-2G on the spot.
 Otherwise, for this year's winnings, the payer must send the form to you by January 31, 2023.
 In any event, if your bet was with a casino, we're fairly certain you'll get the W-2G.
 But if your bet was just a friendly wager with a friend or you won an office pool … well, don't count on it.

 Withholding Might Be Required